raciat/blockchain-developer-bootcamp-final-project/README.md

 .
 ├── client                                  # UI of distributed app - dApp
-│   ├── build                                   # Built result that can be served as dApp │   ├── node_modules                            # Dependencies for running, development and testing of dApp │   ├── package-lock.json                       # Locked versions of dependencies for dApp
+│   ├── build                                   # Built result that can be served as dApp │   ├── node_modules                            # Dependencies of dApp
+│   ├── package-lock.json                       # Locked versions of dependencies for dApp
 │   ├── package.json                            # List of dependencies and commands for dApp
 │   ├── public                                  # Public static assets for dApp
 │   └── src                                     # Source code for dApp
-├── contracts                               # Sorce code for smart contracts │   ├── AggregatorV3Mock.sol                    # Smart contract to mock price feed for development and testing │   └── PreciousStoneToken.sol                  # Sorce code of Precious Stoke Token smart contracts ├── examples                                # Sample images to use for testing ├── migrations                              # Migrations to deploy smart contracts using Truffle │   └── 2_deploy_contracts.js                   # Instructions for deployment of written smart contracts ├── node_modules                            # Dependencies for running, local development and testing ├── package-lock.json                       # Locked versions of dependencies ├── package.json                            # List of dependencies and commands
+├── contracts                               # Sorce code for smart contracts │   ├── AggregatorV3Mock.sol                    # Smart contract to mock price feed
+│   └── PreciousStoneToken.sol                  # Sorce code of Precious Stoke Token
+├── examples                                # Sample images to use for testing ├── migrations                              # Migrations to deploy smart contracts using Truffle │   └── 2_deploy_contracts.js                   # Instructions for deployment of smart contracts ├── node_modules                            # Dependencies
+├── package-lock.json                       # Locked versions of dependencies
+├── package.json                            # List of dependencies and commands
 ├── test                                    # Tests for smart contracts │   ├── fixtures                                # Mocked data for tests
-│   └── precious_stone_token.js                 # Unit tests for Precious Stone Token smart contract
+│   └── precious_stone_token.js                 # Unit tests for Precious Stone Token
-├── Procfile                                # File used on Heroku that describes which command to run └── truffle-config.js                       # Truffle configuration
+├── Procfile                                # File used on Heroku to define what to run └── truffle-config.js                       # Truffle configuration
 ```